environmental-bioinformatics-master/gene-expression_HW4_2023/README.md

 >Answer:

 What caveats do you have about these analyses?
-If you had the opportunity to conduct one new experiment to explore this question in more detail, what would you propose (a paragraph, two max)?
+If you had the opportunity to redesign the sequencing strategy for this project to explore this question in more detail, what would you propose (a paragraph, two max)?.
+Assume you have access to a good number of samples collected as per the paper, and a reasonable (though not overly generous) sequencing budget.

 >Answer: